-Iran Frees U.S. Journalist Jason Rezaian and Four Others
+Iran Frees U.S. Journalist Jason Rezaian and Three Others

 Washington Post reporter Jason Rezaian has been released from an Iranian prison along with three other U.S. citizens in a prisoner swap with Iran, a U.S. official has confirmed to The Daily Beast.
 The release was part of a prisoner swap which included seven Iranians held on sanctions charges.
 A year of secret negotiations led to Saturday's deal.
 All four finally left Tehran after a delay due to logistical issues.
 The released prisoners will be flown to Switzerland, then to Germany for medical attention.

 The 39-year-old Rezaian—The Post’s Tehran bureau chief who was arrested in July 2014, charged on a bogus accusation of espionage, subjected to a secret trial and handed a vague years-long sentence—was freed with former U.S. Marine Amir Hekmati, pastor Saeed Abebdni and a fourth prisoner, Nosratollah Khosrawi.
 Like the California-born Rezaian, the son of an American mother and an Iranian-immigrant father, they all hold dual American-Iranian citizenship, The Post reported.
 A fifth U.S. citizen, the student Matthew Trevithick, has been released and was allowed to leave Tehran.

 A U.S. official told The Daily Beast that the Americans will be flown aboard a Swiss aircraft from Iran to Geneva, accompanied by Giulio Haas, Switzerland's ambassador to Iran.
 It was not yet clear when the Americans would return to the United States.
 Jason's Iranian-born wife Yeganeh, a fellow journalist who was also arrested and imprisoned for three months, was expected to accompany him out of the country, according to CNN.